diego-schivo/janilla/README.md

 ### What it does

-This Java library provides a [solution stack](https://en.wikipedia.org/wiki/Solution_stack) to develop web applications and more.
+This zero-dependencies Java library provides a [solution stack](https://en.wikipedia.org/wiki/Solution_stack) to develop web applications and more.

 ### Why it is useful